maryash/maryash.github.io/127/oldPrograms.md

 Copy the program from [Section 4.3](http://interactivepython.org/courselib/static/thinkcspy/PythonTurtle/InstancesAHerdofTurtles.html) into a file on your computer and modify the program (with turtles alex and tess) to have a purple background color and have tess draw white lines:
 ![](https://stjohn.github.io/teaching/csci127/s19/purpleBG.png)

-06.  **Due Date: 7 June** &nbsp; &nbsp; **Reading: Think CS [Chapters 2](https://interactivepython.org/runestone/static/thinkcspy/SimplePythonData/toctree.html) & [9](http://interactivepython.org/runestone/static/thinkcspy/Strings/toctree.html)**
+06.  **Due Date: 7 June** &nbsp; &nbsp; **Reading: Think CS [Chapters 2](https://interactivepython.org/runestone/static/thinkcspy/SimplePythonData/toctree.html) & [Section 4.7](https://interactivepython.org/runestone/static/thinkcspy/PythonTurtle/toctree.html)**

-        Write a program that prompts the user to enter a phrase and then prints out the ASCII code of each character in the phrase.
+        Write a program that prints out the numbers from 0 to 14.

-        A sample run of your program should look like:
+        The output of your program should be:

-            Enter a phrase:  I love Python!
-            In ASCII:
-            73
-            32
-            108
-            111
-            118
-            101
-            32
-            80
-            121
-            116
-            104
-            111
-            110
-            33

-        _Hint: If c is a character, ord(c) returns its ASCII code.
-For example, if c is 'I', then ord(c) returns 73.
-See [Lab 2](lab_02.html)._
+            0
+            1
+            2
+            3
+            4
+            5
+            6
+            7
+            8
+            9
+            10
+            11
+            12
+            13
+            14

+        _Hint: Use a loop and print out the index or loop variable._

 07.  **Due Date: 7 June** &nbsp; &nbsp; **Reading: Think CS [Chapters 2](https://interactivepython.org/runestone/static/thinkcspy/SimplePythonData/toctree.html) & [4](https://interactivepython.org/runestone/static/thinkcspy/PythonTurtle/toctree.html)**